open-hand/choerodon/README.md

 - [wiki-service](https://github.com/choerodon/wiki-service.git) - This service is responsible for WiKi and wiki is a convenient project collaboration platform and a powerful project content management platform.

-- [choerodon-front-wiki](https://github.com/choerodon/choerodon-front-wiki.git) - WiKi Front is the front service of WiKi, This service is responsible for all pages of the WiKi.

 - [test-manager-service](https://github.com/choerodon/test-manager-service.git) - This service is responsible for Test Management and improves testing efficiency through a variety of management test plans.

-- [choerodon-front-test-manager](https://github.com/choerodon/choerodon-front-test-manager.git) - Test Management Front is the front service of Test Management, This service is responsible for all pages of the Test Management.

 - [issue-service](https://github.com/choerodon/issue-service) - It is a service that manages the flow of issue states, including checksum automation task execution before and after state conversion.

 - [state-machine-service](https://github.com/choerodon/state-machine-service) - It is a service that manages the issue property settings, including problem types, states, and priorities, in the form of a scenario.

-- [choerodon-front-issue](https://github.com/choerodon/choerodon-front-issue.git) - Issue Front is the core front service of Choerodon.
-The service is responsible for Issue and stateMachine process management and providing users with a better user experience through rich display.

 ## Demo environment